 Schools report that is difficult to establish and maintain relationships with local employers to offer work experience.
 There are many high value employers in Norwich who are enthusiastic about supporting young people but they tell us it is not clear how they can help.

 Disadvantaged young people are the most likely to experience dips in attainment when moving between different phases of education.
 There is a large population of children who regularly move between schools.
 The most disadvantaged young people can find the move from school to college particularly difficult if they are not able to access support to overcome challenges and set-backs.

 What we will do

-- Ensure all secondary school pupils in 2017 to 2018 have 4 high-quality work experiences, with over 11,000 experiences taking place overall.
+- Ensure all secondary school pupils in 2017 to 2018 have 4 high-quality work experiences, through the support of an Enterprise Adviser, with over 11,000 experiences taking place overall.

 - 90% of the 2018 to 2019 cohort, who were eligible for pupil premium in year 11, will be in sustained work or education six months after completing key stage 4

 - 40% of young people will go on to higher education or a higher level apprenticeship

 - 85% of pupils who were eligible for pupil premium in year 11 and who studied for a level 3 qualification, will go on to sustained work or further or higher education after key stage 5